Charles Henderson High School: Baseball

 The baseball team is in the 5-A classification.
 The Trojans home field is Frazier Field at Hogan's Hole.
 There is a blue wall in left field that is similar to the "Green Monster" at Fenway Park.
 In recent years, CHHS has won the Class 5A, Area 3 title in 2006, 2007, 2008, 2009, 2010 and 2012.
 The Trojans moved to 4A for 2013 and 2014, where they won both Area titles and State titles.

-The CHHS Trojans have been ranked in every 5A Alabama High School Athletic Association Top 10 ranking for six consecutive years, from 2007 through 2012, and achieved the school's first No. 1 ranking in 2010.

 In 2004, the Trojans won the 5A State Championship by defeating Cullman High School in best-of-three series.
 The team finished the season with final record of 34–11.
-The 2004 championship was dedicated to the late Terry Sikes, a former player for the Trojans in the late 1970s and early 1980s who coached the CHHS junior varsity baseball team.
-CHHS hosts the Terry Sikes Memorial Tournament every spring.

 In 2008, the Trojans made it to the 5A State Championship game, where they would lose the series to Cullman High School and finished as the 5A State Runner-Up.

 In 2013, CHHS went 40-3 the entire season which is a state record for winning percentage in all classifications and won the 4A State Championship by sweeping through the playoffs and beating Brooks High School in the finals.
 The Trojans also were ranked No. 1 in every poll that spring and are debatably the best baseball team in school history.

 In 2014, the Trojans won the 4A State Championship yet again.
 The team had won 18 playoff games in a row before dropping game one of the state finals to Ardmore High School, then went on to take both games of the double header the following day.

-CHHS is in the AHSAA record book for the following achievements: